John Menkes: Medical practice and writing

-Menkes returned to Johns Hopkins in 1960, and became chief of pediatric Neurology in 1964.
+Menkes returned to Johns Hopkins in 1960, and became chief of pediatric neurology in 1964.
 In 1966, he went to UCLA where he established their division of child neurology.
 In 1974, the first edition of Textbook of Child Neurology was published and Menkes served as editor for six additional editions.
 That year went into private practice.
 He also dedicated time to writing, describing Anton Chekhov as his "idol and guiding light" for his ability to maintain his medical and writing careers.

-In his 1986 play, The Last Inquisitor about the last Gestapo head, Ernst Kaltenbrunner, he dealt with his own relationship to The Holocaust.
+In his 1986 play, The Last Inquisitor about the last Gestapo head, Ernst Kaltenbrunner, he dealt with his own relationship to the Holocaust.
 The Los Angeles Times found it interesting, especially in the way he took down the fourth wall and had a character play who becomes an actor who is consumed by the role of Adolf Eichmann, but found that it was more of a cerebral than emotional experience.
 He revisited the theme, asking how things might have been had he been born Christian instead of Jewish in Vienna, in his 2003 novel, After the Tempest.

 He became a plaintiffs' expert witness in injury cases related to the pertussis vaccine and was appointed to the National Institute of Medicine's Forum for Vaccine Safety.
 He wrote about his experiences in the product liability debate in the form of a fictional novel, The Angry Puppet Syndrome (1999).

 His 2001 comedy, Lady Macbeth Gets a Divorce, received similarly mixed reviews from Variety which called it "more schematic than compelling".

 Death

-Menkes died from complications of cancer on November 22, 2008 at Cedars-Sinai Medical Center.
-His survivors included his third wife, Myrna, and his children, Simon, Tamara, and Rafael.
-His second wife, Joan Feld Simon Menkes, had died in 2000.
+Menkes died from complications of cancer on November 22, 2008, at Cedars-Sinai Medical Center.